omoz4real/omoz4real.github.io/_posts/2023-02-24-run-jakartaee-core-profile-application-on-javase.md

 ```

-An Employee with ID of 1 id is found and returned as shown in the output below
+An Employee with ID of 1 is found and returned as shown in the output below

 ![Output](https://omoz4real.github.io/img/icons/output_2.png)